ZohebHasan/Enigma_Machine/README.md

 ## Structure

 - **EnigmaMachine.java**: The main Java source code that implements the Enigma Machine.
 - **enigma.sh**: A shell script used to compile and run the Java program.
+The script will automatically locate the Java file and run it.

 ---